sustainablesardinia/manifesto/eng/sustainability.md

 What does sustainability mean?
 ==============================

-To clarify what Sardinia Sustainability aims to achieve, we need to talk about three topics: sustainable development, computational sustainability, and which are the sustainability problems in Sardinia.
+To clarify what Sustainable Sardinia aims to achieve, we need to talk about three topics: sustainable development, computational sustainability, and which are the sustainability problems in Sardinia.